Sergius and Bacchus: Popularity and veneration

 Sergius was a very popular saint in Syria and Christian Arabia.
 The city of Resafa, which became a bishop's see, took the name Sergiopolis and preserved his relics in a fortified basilica.
 Resafa was improved by Emperor Justinian and became one of the greatest pilgrimage centers in the East.
 Many other churches were built dedicated in the name of Sergius, sometimes with Bacchus.
 A church dedicated to Santi Sergio e Bacco was built in Rome in the 9th century.
 Christian art represents the two saints as soldiers in military garb with branches of palm in their hands.
 Their feast is observed on 7 October, and a Mass is assigned to them in the "Sacramentarium" of Pope Gelasius.
 The nomads of the desert looked upon Sergius as their special patron saint.

+A marble sarcophagus dedicated to Sergius and Bacchus and dating from 1179 is in the Castelvecchio Museum in Verona.
+An inscription on the side says it was commissioned by Boniface, Abbot of the Abbey of St Sergius in Nogara.

-In the Armenian Church traditions Sergius, or Sarkis, was venerated as a Christian general in the Roman army.
+In the Armenian Church traditions, Sergius, or Sarkis, was venerated as a Christian general in the Roman army.
 He was martyred with his son, Martyros, for witnessing to their faith in Christ.
 The feast is preceded by three-day fasting where most abstain of food and water.

-The close friendship between the two is strongly emphasized in their hagiographies and traditions, making them one of the most famous examples of paired saints; the scholar John Boswell considers them to be the most influential set of such an archetype, more so than even Saints Peter and Paul.
-In his Same-Sex Unions in Premodern Europe, Boswell further argues that Sergius and Bacchus's relationship can be understood as having a romantic dimension, noting that the oldest text of their martyrology describes them as erastai, which can be translated as "lovers".
+The close friendship between the two is strongly emphasized in their hagiographies and traditions, making them one of the most famous examples of paired saints; the scholar John Boswell considers them to be the most influential set of such an archetype, more so than even Peter and Paul.
+In his Same-Sex Unions in Premodern Europe, Boswell further argues that Sergius and Bacchus' relationship can be understood as having a romantic dimension, noting that the oldest text of their martyrology describes them as erastai, which can be translated as "lovers".
 He suggested that the two were even united in a rite known as adelphopoiesis or "brother-making", which he argued was a type of early Christian same-sex union or blessing, reinforcing his view of tolerant early Christian attitudes toward homosexuality.
-Boswell's methodology and conclusions have been disputed by many historians.
+Boswell's methodology and conclusions were criticized by some historians.

 Regardless, in the wake of Boswell's work, Sergius and Bacchus have become popularly venerated in the gay Christian community.
 A 1994 icon of Sergius and Bacchus by the gay Franciscan iconographer Robert Lentz, first displayed at Chicago's Gay Pride Parade, has become a popular gay symbol.